Greenmind is a teacher, parent, and musician with decades of experience.

-For those of you new to the concept of electronic drums, a brief explanation:
+For those of you new to the concept of electronic drums (also sometimes called electric drums), a brief explanation:

+Regular drums are among the loudest acoustic instruments around.
+But electronic drums are almost silent.
 When you hit electronic drums—actually the durable pads—people around you only hear a soft thud or click.
-But if you're wearing the headphones, you hear an unbelievably life-like, full drum-kit sound.
-Not only that, you can switch between multiple drum kits with the push of a button.
+But if you're wearing the headphones, you hear the sound of an unbelievably life-like drum set.
+You can also choose the kind of drum set you're hearing with the push of a button.
+Electric drums are ideal for kids and beginners because they let them practice and get better without annoying other people in the house.

-Other benefits are the self-contained recording studio that the newer sets offer and seamless connectivity to computers and other devices.
+Other benefits of electronic drums are the self-contained recording studio that the newer sets offer and seamless connectivity to computers and other devices.
+Electronic drums keep getting more sophisticated and more practical for parents with musical kids, but they're also getting to be very affordable.
+They also make a pretty great gift.

-1. Alesis: A Good Choice for a First Electronic Kit
+1. Alesis: the Best Choice for a Beginner's First Electronic Kit

 As a drum teacher and working musician, I often had students who wanted to play and practice their drums, but they almost never did.
-Their parents got them a nice, not-cheap drum set, and it just sat in the basement, unplayed.
-It turned out the problem wasn't the kids but their parents.
-They didn't want to come home to their kid bashing away on the drums all evening.
-I began suggesting that my students try an inexpensive electronic set, and those that did showed the benefits of frequent practice.
+Their parents got them a nice drum set to practice on, and it just sat in the basement, unplayed.
+It turned out the problem wasn't the kids -- it was their parents.
+They didn't want to come home after a long day at work to listen their kids bashing away on the drums all evening.
+I began suggesting that my beginner students try an inexpensive electronic set, and those that did showed the benefits of frequent practice.

-Alesis makes a that will stand up to years of use.
-It's not a toy.
+Alesis makes a great, affordable electronic drum set for right around $300 that will stand up to years of use.
+Even though it's appropriate for a beginner drummer, it's definitely not a toy.
 I have played this set and it's solid, well-built, and supported by an excellent warranty.
-Here are some other features that I like about Alesis electronic drums: good electronic drum set
+Here are some other features that I like about Alesis electronic drums:

 - Built-in tools for practicing skills